Jugal-JG/REACH-AI-systems/documentation/readme.md

 -**videos:**

-A run through video for better visualization and understanding of the project.
+A run-through video for better visualization and understanding of the project.

+## 3. Dataset

+The dataset for this REACH is generated through an application named RoboFlow, where we have annotated images, done all the pre-processing steps and divided the data into a training set, validation set and test set.

-## 3. System Entry Point
+## 4. System Entry Point

 Main script: src/main.py